FabsHC/quasar-fire-operation/README.md

 ![image](https://user-images.githubusercontent.com/9483458/113046235-349ffa00-9176-11eb-82b3-8b2378fbf877.png)

-Again, but now subtract the third equation from the second:
+Do the same, but this time subtract the third equation from the second:

 ![image](https://user-images.githubusercontent.com/9483458/113046659-b132d880-9176-11eb-968e-8b3124847884.png)